 FORESTS FOR TOMORROW

-Environment North Board member Bruce Hyer is on the LCC of the Planning Team for the Armstrong/Wabadowgang Noopming Forest.
-He is also the Director and trip planner for Wabakimi Canoeing & Fishing Outfitters, a caribou scientist, former land use planner, and has a Master’s Degree in Forestry.
+Bruce is on the Local Citizens Committee (LCC) of the Planning Team for the Armstrong/Wabadowgang Noopming Forest.
+He is the Director and trip planner for Wabakimi Canoeing & Fishing Outfitters and a caribou scientist.
 He also serves as the Vice Chair of the Armstrong Local Citizens Committee (LCC).

 At a minimum the proposed roads in CLUPA 2616 must be restricted to only temporary winter roads without gravel, and winter harvesting only!